web-infra-dev/unport/README.md

 // parent.ts
 import { join } from 'path';
 import { fork } from 'child_process';
-import { UnPort, UnportChannelMessage } from '../../src';
+import { UnPort, UnportChannelMessage } from 'unport';
 import { ParentPort } from './port';

 // 1.
 Initialize a port